 Italy | View Itinerary

-The ancient baths of Bormio, Italy, nestled in the Alps, date back more than two thousand years to the Middle Ages when Roman aristocracy traveled there to enjoy the therapeutic benefits of the renowned waters.
+The ancient baths of Bormio, Italy, nestled in the Alps, date back more than two thousand years to the days of Christ when Roman aristocracy traveled there to enjoy the therapeutic benefits of the renowned waters.
 Today, the springs are classified as “sulphate-alkaline-earthy-mineral” water, or…just plain awesome.
 On our four-country odyssey of hiking, wine-tasting, and enjoying seasonal cuisine from Bergamo to Innsbruck, we have the pleasure of resting up at Hotel Bagni Vecchi, perched on a mountainside, where the age-old tradition of soaking in soothing waters is nothing short of spectacular.

 Costa Rica | View Itinerary